Legion Phone Duel 2: more power, control and autonomy for the new Lenovo gaming mobile | Technology

 The lenovo gaming mobile It will be available in China from today under the name Lenovo Legion Phone 2 Pro, but for Europe and parts of Asia we will have to wait until May.

 The Legion Phone Duel 2 will be available in two different finishes: Ultimate black and Titanium White and in two combinations of RAM and storage.
+The 16GB model comes with a discount of 100 euros during the first weeks of launch.
 These are their official prices for Europe: